It’s November, which means the John Lewis Christmas advert is on the way

 The release date of the John Lewis Christmas Advert has not yet been confirmed, but if last year is anything to go by, viewers can expect to see it soon.
 In 2021, the festive advert dropped on Thursday 4 November, the earliest date it has ever been released.

-Previously the advert was generally released around the 13 or 14 of November, with the only recognizable theme being that every year it is released on a Thursday, this could mean it could be revealed on Thursday 3 November or Thursday 10 November 2022.
+The common theme seems to be that the advert is released every year on a Thursday, this could mean it could be revealed on Thursday 10 November or Thursday 17 November 2022.

 What could the John Lewis Christmas advert be about?